mlswg/mls-architecture/draft-ietf-mls-architecture.md

 By definition, the Authentication Service is invested with a large amount of trust.
 A malicious AS can impersonate -- or allow an attacker to impersonate -- any user of the system.
-As a corrolary, by impersonating identities authorized to be members of a group, an AS can break confidentiality.
+As a corollary, by impersonating identities authorized to be members of a group, an AS can break confidentiality.